felleg/felleg.gitlab.io-backup/content/posts/20200914-MacOnLinux.md

 # Disclaimer

-It's worth noting from the start that Apple doesn't allow installing macOS on non-Apple hardware (because of course they do), so to use this legally you must have Linux installed on Apple hardware.
+It's worth noting from the start that Apple doesn't allow installing macOS on non-Apple hardware (because of course they don't), so to use this legally you must have Linux installed on Apple hardware.
 Thought you could use this to legally run macOS without paying for a slice of Apple's pie?
 Think again!
 This information is shared for educational purposes only.